 Jim Romagna Strength and Conditioning Coach

-Jim Romagna enters his fourth season with the Fighting Saints as an established Certified Strength and Conditioning Coach (National Strength and Conditioning Association) and a Certified Personal Trainer (American Council on Exercise).
+Jim Romagna enters his fifth season with the Fighting Saints as an established Certified Strength and Conditioning Coach (National Strength and Conditioning Association) and a Certified Personal Trainer (American Council on Exercise).
 Romagna is the Department Head at The University of Dubuque in the Health Wellness and Sport program and owns and operates Natural Fit Fitness Training and Consulting, and Romagna Performance with his wife Jennifer.
 Romagna has competed nationally in more than 20 bodybuilding competitions, appeared on the cover of Muscle and Magazine, free-lance writes for many national magazines, and is currently the face of Labrada Nutrition's ad campaign.
 A Loras College alumnus, Romagna worked as the Strength and Conditioning Coach at Loras College from 2000 to 2007.
 He and his wife Jennifer and four children, Jade, Angelo, Ava and Beatrice, reside in Dubuque.

 Brad Clayton Scout